GeoscienceAustralia/GeodePy/docs/tutorials/transformtut.rst

 ------------------------------------------

 Here we will explore how to complete a transformation between datums without a dedicated function.
 We will then create a new function for this new transformation.
-Here we are going to transform between AGD84 to GDA2020
+Here we are going to transform from AGD84 to GDA2020.

 First import GeodePy.